Expert Astronomer Led Escorted Tour – Dark Skies and Northern Lights

 - Snowmobile Safari

-- Expert tour group leader from arrival on day 1 to departure on day 5
+- Expert tour group leaders from arrival on day 1 to departure on day 5 (1-2 guides/group leaders, depending on group size)

 - Cold weather clothing is provided for the duration of your stay